Hazel Crest, Illinois: Transportation

 Several modes of transportation serve the village of Hazel Crest.
-To the east, in Hazel Crest proper, are portions of the Canadian National / Illinois Central intermodal facility.
-Along the train tracks is the Metra Electric Line.
-The Hazel Crest station moves commuters either north to downtown Chicago at Millennium Station or south to University Park, the last stop on the line.
+To the east, in Hazel Crest proper, are portions of the Canadian National Railway (former Illinois Central Railroad) intermodal facility.
+Along the train tracks is the Metra Electric District.
+Hazel Crest station moves commuters either north to downtown Chicago at Millennium Station or south to University Park, the last stop on the line.

 Hazel Crest is the locale where Interstate 80 merges with the Tri-State Tollway (Interstate 294).

 The village also has an extensive array of state highways.
 The intersection of 175th Street and Kedzie Avenue is located at the center of the village.
 167th Street intersects with Kedzie Avenue on the north side of the village, and Kedzie Avenue also intersects at 183rd Street to the south; all are divided four-lane highways except for 167th Street before intersecting at Park Avenue.